 People of Earth, the wait is over, they are here.
-As the entire population living on this blue planet is listening to news regarding a large spherical object spotted beyond Jupiter’s orbit, a group of scientists, led by Dr. Helen Benson and Dr. Michael Granier are already working on a worst case scenario.
-The objects finally lands in Central Park and it is soon surrounded by police and military forces.
-It is obvious that this is a spaceship and that humans are no longer alone in this universe, but the surprise when the door opens and alien exits was still the same…
+As the entire population living on this blue planet is listening to news regarding a large spherical object spotted beyond Jupiter’s orbit, a group of scientists, led by Dr. Helen Benson and Dr. Michael Granier are already working on the worst-case scenario.
+The object finally lands in Central Park and it is soon surrounded by police and military forces.
+And so, a new chapter in the history of our species begins.
+Whether it’s going to be the last is up to you to find out.

 Director: Scott Derrickson